 1. Pour a different kind of green drink.

-Since St. Patrick’s Day isn’t a well-known shopping holiday in the vein of Christmas and Valentine’s Day, you should reach out to your customers with a promotional event on your social media.
+Since St. Patrick’s Day isn’t a well-known shopping holiday in the vein of Christmas and Valentine’s Day (or even Presidents Day), you should reach out to your customers with an email marketing campaign.

-Write a cheeky status update like “How lucky will you get?
-Comment and find out!”
-Before the end of the big day, pick one, or several, commenters to win a voucher, discount or free item!
-Make the pot even sweeter by offering entry into a larger giveaway for those who come into your brick and mortar shop and buy between certain dates.
+Write a cheeky subject line like “How lucky will you get?
+Open to get your exclusive discount.”
+Adding this element of chance should increase open rates and, if the discount is generous enough, draw shoppers into the store.
+Make the pot even sweeter by offering entry into a larger giveaway for those who come in and shop between certain dates.

 3. Host an Irish whiskey and stout food-pairing event.

 The subtleties of fine Irish whiskeys and stouts aren’t appreciated on St. Patrick’s Day, when the focus is often on quantity (ahem) instead of quality.
-Give these fine beverages their due by hosting a private tasting event where you pair Irish whiskeys and stouts with various cheeses, chocolates and appetisers.
+Give these fine beverages their due by hosting a private tasting event where you pair Irish whiskeys and stouts with various cheeses, chocolates, and appetizers.

-This type of event isn’t just limited to bar and restaurant owners, either — it’s also a great option for bookstores, clothing boutiques, anywhere you can fit a table full of nibbles and a few bottles, really!
-Start out by getting in contact with your loyal, regular customers (making sure they are aware that they have to be aged 18 and over) to offer them a spot at a special price, then, depending on the response, extend the invitation to less frequent customers as the event nears.
+This type of event isn’t just limited to bar and restaurant owners, either — it’s also a great option for bookstores, clothing boutiques, and more.
+Start out by emailing invitations to your loyal, regular (21 and over) customers to offer them a spot at a special price, then, depending on response, reach out to less frequent customers as the event nears.

 4. Offer St. Patrick’s Day–themed manis and pedis.

-If you own a salon or spa, have fun with the holiday by offering special “lucky” looks, like four-leaf clover, rainbow and pot of gold nail art and manis and pedis with green polish.
-Promote your St. Patrick’s Day looks on Snapchat and Instagram and provide a discount when followers share or tag a friend in your story or post.
+If you own a salon or spa, have fun with the holiday by offering special “lucky” looks, like four-leaf clover, rainbow, and pot of gold nail art and manis and pedis with green polish.
+Promote your St. Patrick’s Day looks on Snapchat and Instagram and provide a discount when followers share, regram, or tag a friend in your story or post.

 5. Go authentically Irish.

-At many cafes and bakeries, it seems like any attempt at creating St. Patrick’s Day pastries and desserts begins and ends with a bottle of green food colouring.
-Set your business apart from the imitators by offering a special selection of real Irish sweets, like scones, soda bread, whiskey cake and sticky toffee pudding.
-Get the word out by posting delectable, drool-worthy photos of your limited-time-only treats on Instagram and Facebook.
+At many cafes and bakeries, it seems like any attempt at creating St. Patrick’s Day pastries and desserts begins and ends with a bottle of green food coloring.
+Set your business apart from the imitators by offering a special selection of untinted Irish sweets, like scones, soda bread, whiskey cake, and sticky toffee pudding.
+Get the word out by posting delectable, drool-worthy photos of your limited-time-only Emerald Isle treats on Instagram and Facebook.

 6. Honor Ireland’s top exports.

 For a week, post about a different Irish star on Instagram every day, and have the one with the most comments win.
-As a bonus, choose one commenter at random to win a prize.
+As a bonus, choose one commenter at random to win a gift card to your business.

 7. Plan a post-holiday hangover brunch.

 St. Patrick’s Day is on a Saturday this year, so if you own a restaurant, Sunday is perfect for a massive post-holiday brunch.
-Create a special menu or add a few themed items to the day’s menu, like an extra-filling “morning after the night before” breakfast toastie.
+Create a special menu or add a few themed items to the day’s menu, like an extra-filling “top o’ the late-morning” breakfast sandwich.